-- The Business Owners take part in key PI events and planning and prioritization via the Program Kanban, but may also take part in Portfolio discussions, as well as help clarify strategic intent to the ART.
+- The Business Owners take part in key PI events and planning and prioritization via the ART Kanban, but may also take part in Portfolio discussions, as well as help clarify strategic intent to the ART.

 - Business SMEs participate in helping ART understand the business domains within the team planning horizon, but also take part in the overall ART planning horizon.

 Looked at from another perspective, these business roles participate in different Framework activities as described in Figure 3.